 When I found myself with an abundance of leftover Challah bread in the house, I figured it was time to try baked french toast once again.
 Oh my word, this is like no other baked french toast I’ve tasted before.
 With a texture similar to bread pudding, without being a bit soggy, this was everything I’d hoped and then some.
 The lemon-y maple syrup cuts the typical french toast sweetness and the blueberries add a sweet tartness to the dish.

 It’s unusual for me to go crazy over a sweet breakfast.
 I’m much more of a savory breakfast person these days.
-This french toast is a wonderfully balanced sweet and barely tart bland of flavors.
+This french toast is a wonderfully balanced sweet and barely tart blend of flavors.
 I found myself eating a second serving and then considering a third before I decided I’d best get the leftovers into the fridge immediately!